PalisadoesFoundation/talawa-docs/docs/internships/outreachy/contribution.md

 ### Introduction

 The Palisadoes Foundattion has a sponsored work on Talawa projects for some years now.
 Talawa is basically an open-source project to help community-based organizations such as clubs, neighborhood groups,religious institutions etc manage their daily activities.

-The Talawa applications has 3 components
+The Talawa applications has 3 components;

 1. Talawa-API
 1. Talawa
 1. Talawa-Admin